 Just a few words about the origin of the soup’s name.

 The history of Frankfurter Sausages lies back in the 15th century.
-Back then, they were sold on a market in a German city of Frankfurt am Main.
+Back then, merchants sold them on the market in the German city of Frankfurt am Main.

 Czechs have taken a liking to these sausages and started calling them Wiener Sausages.
 They quickly became a beloved delicacy in Czechoslovakia and its successor states – Czechia and Slovakia.